-- (1) remove the need for bodies other than insurance intermediaries (especially those such as employers and financial institutions which are deducting premiums on behalf of an insured from the salary or account of that insured, or some other person (eg, a family member), under an automatic deduction authority) to provide a receipt in respect of each deduction; and - (2) limit the obligation of insurance intermediaries to provide such receipts in respect of the initial payment.

-Proposed sub-section 37(3A) is designed to allow the agent referred to in sub-section 37(1) to retain any amounts due to that agent pursuant to an agreement with an insurer, except, in the case of life insurance business, where the agreement is one in force pursuant to section 10.
+- intermediaries (especially those such as employers and financial institutions which are deducting premiums on behalf of an insured from the salary or account of that insured, or some other person (e.g., a family member), under an automatic deduction authority) to provide a receipt in respect of each deduction; and - (2) limit the obligation of insurance intermediaries to provide such receipts in respect of the initial payment. - Proposed sub-section 37(3A) is designed to allow the agent referred to in sub-section 37(1) to retain any amounts due to that agent pursuant to an agreement with an insurer, except, in the case of life insurance business, where the agreement is one in force pursuant to section 10.